John-Roxas/tinyapp/README.md

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+This app also displays a short analytics session on each shortURL page that shows # of visitors, # of unique visitors, as well as times when people visit the page.
+These analytics are only accessible when logged in!
 This app was built as part of the LighthouseLabs curriculum with help from very helpful mentors who helped me understand

 ## Final Product